Chicken jalfrezi

 125-250ml water

 Once the chicken is cooked, add the red pepper pieces to the curry pan with another 125ml of water.
-Cover and simmer for 5 mins.
-Chop the coriander leaves into small pieces and add most of them to the curry (keep some coriander back to garnish the dish).
+Cover and simmer for 5 minutes.
+Add most of the chopped coriander leaves to the curry (reserving a handful to garnish when serving), followed by the garam masala powder.

-Add the garam masala powder to the curry pan.
 Simmer for 2 minutes for the flavours to combine.

 Once cooked, drain the rice.
-Serve the curry and rice together and garnish with the rest of the chopped coriander leaves.
+Serve the curry and rice together and garnish with chopped coriander leaves.

 The rice is the main source of carbohydrate in this dish and the values have been provided for those who have trained in insulin adjustment.